Interactive data exploration

 - Jupyter.
 Jupyter Notebooks provides a browser-based interface for running code in languages such as R, Python, or Scala.
 When using R Server or Spark to batch process data, or when using Spark SQL to define a schema of tables for querying, Jupyter can be a good choice for querying the data.
 When using Spark, you can use the standard Spark dataframe API or the Spark SQL API as well as embedded SQL statements to query the data and produce visualizations.

 - Drill.
 If you want to perform ad hoc data exploration, Apache Drill is a schema-free SQL query engine.
 Because it doesn't require a schema, you can query data from a variety of data sources, and the engine will automatically understand the structure of the data.
+You can use Drill with Azure Blob Storage, by using the Azure Blob Storage Plugin.
+This lets you run queries against data in Blob Storage without having to move the data.

 - Interactive Hive Clients.
 If you use an Interactive Hive cluster to query the data, you can use the Hive view in the Ambari cluster dashboard, the Beeline command line tool, or any ODBC-based tool (using the Hive ODBC driver), such as Microsoft Excel or Power BI.